NathanEpstein/stochastic/README.md

 Generates a random sample (with replacement) from a user input array of observations.
 Number of observations is specified by the user.

 Parameters: arr is an array of values and n is a positive integer designating the number of observations.

+### stoch.hist(arr)

+Generates a histogram object from an array of data.
+Keys denote the lower bound of each bin and the values indicate the frequency of data in each bin.

+Parameters: arr is an array of numeric values.

 ## License